Menu Close

 The Bible even addresses the method we use to judge when it says with what measure ye mete, it shall be measured to you again.
 In modern vernacular the Bible is saying, however you dish out judgment, expect it to be dished back to you the same way.

-Over the course of my thirteen years of blogging, people have left tens of thousands of comments on various iterations of this blog.
-Currently, almost 30,000 comments have been left on this blog since December 2014.
+Over the course of my seventeen years of blogging, people have left tens of thousands of comments on various iterations of my blog.
+Currently, almost 48,000 comments have been left on this blog since December 2014.
 A small percentage of comments were left by Evangelical Christians with nasty dispositions, people who were so filled with certainty that they had no tolerance for any differing viewpoint.
 (I can count on one hand the non-Christians who acted similarly.)
 They knew the truth and their objective was to tell me that I was wrong, deceived, blind, lost, headed for Hell, an enemy of God, etc. In their worldview, there is no room for doubt or not knowing.

 These know-it-all Christians tend to be arrogant, bombastic, and lacking in basic social graces.
-Of all the different types of people I have met on the Internet, theirs is the type that most often gets under my skin (perhaps because I was just like them at one time in my life).
+Of all the different types of people I have met on the Internet, theirs is the type that most often gets under my skin (perhaps because I was just like them once in my life).
 At one time, I responded “in kind” to this kind of commenter.
 Using Bible terms, I just meted out to them what they meted out to me.
 These days, I tend to follow another biblical admonition: don’t cast your pearls before swine.

 Well, enough of chasing that rabbit trail.
 (The preacher in me still lives.)
 Back to Matthew 7:1-5.